Coder-Krish/aspnetcore-webapp-template/README.md

 * Entity Framework Core: Entity Framework Core is used as the Object-Relational Mapping (ORM) framework for working with the database.
 It simplifies data access and allows you to define your data model using C# classes.
 * Dependency Injection: .NET 6's built-in Dependency Injection container is configured for managing application dependencies.
 This promotes clean, testable, and maintainable code.
 * API Endpoints: A basic set of API endpoints is pre-configured, including endpoints for user authentication.
+* Microsoft.Identity: A membership tools that provides login, registration, etc features in built.
 * Authentication and Authorization: User authentication is set up using JSON Web Tokens (JWT) for securing your API endpoints.
 You can easily expand this to include role-based authorization.
 * Swagger Documentation: Swagger UI is included to help you explore and test your API endpoints easily.
 It provides interactive documentation for your APIs.